 All couples should complete some formal marriage preparatory program.
 A number of preparatory programs for marriage are available and may be utilized.
-Pastor Peterson can provide the “Prepare” pre-marriage inventory which is designed to identify relationship strengths and work areas.
+The Pastor can provide the “Prepare” pre-marriage inventory which is designed to identify relationship strengths and work areas.
 The cost for the computerized processing of this program is $30 per couple.
 Please discuss your plans for this with the pastor.

 Planning Your Wedding